 Mary the Widow

-Although Mary Todd Lincoln would eventually become the first person compensated for the loss of her husband in the service of American politics, the process of convincing the government to do so took many years.
+Although Mary Todd Lincoln would eventually become the first person compensated for the loss of her husband in the service of United States politics, the process of convincing the government to do so took many years.

 Lincoln’s successor, Andrew Johnson, did not bother to call on her, and the rest of the political establishment was more concerned with Mary’s removal from the White House than with her emotional state .
 Likewise, the city’s shopkeepers felt only the compulsion to press the widow for immediate payment of her debts.

 Without an income of her own, Mary first petitioned for a government pension in late 1865.
 At the time, her request was seen as ridiculous, and she was soon forced to sell clothing and jewelry to make ends meet.
-But rather than settle down in genteel poverty, Mary took her son Tad with her to Europe and continued her assault on Congress for an income of her own.
+But rather than settle down in genteel poverty, Mary took her son Thomas Tad Lincoln with her to Europe and continued her assault on Congress for an income of her own.
+For the next two years, Frankfurt Germany became home to Mary.

 The Public Turns Against Mary

-Her behavior was seen as increasingly at odds with the popular conception of a widow’s life, and many people, including her son Robert, became convinced that she was erratic and unstable.
+Her behavior was seen as increasingly at odds with the popular conception of a widow’s life, and many people, including her son Robert Todd, became convinced that she was erratic and unstable.
+For instance, one occassion in 1867, she travelled to New York under an alias, “Mrs. Clarke,” where she tried to sell her entire White House wardrobe as she only wore widows’ garb since her husband’s death.
+Unfortunately her alias was unmasked and the media blasted her yet again.
 It was not until 1870 that the government finally awarded her a pension of five thousand dollars a year, and by this time public sentiment had turned firmly away from her.

 Unable to pay off her debts, she agitated for a larger sum, but this was not granted immediately.
 In the interim, she returned to Illinois, attempting to start over where she and her family had once lived happily.